 Moreover, Cito et al. evaluated NST results on different maternal positions.
 They investigated a 1055 NST for 368 pregnant women.
 They stated that the NST should be encouraged in the sitting position as the reactivity was more rapidly noted10.
 A recent study conducted by Essa and Hafez investigated the impact of three different maternal positions during CTG.
-They reported that the left lateral position during CTG the most effective methods for evaluating fetal well- had favorable results in CTG reactivity and mother being during the prenatal period by using an electric comfort compared to supine and semi-fowler's
+They reported that the left lateral position during CTG had favorable results in CTG reactivity and mother comfort compared to supine and semi-fowler's position11.

-Significance of the study:
+Significance of the study

-Numerous factors contribute to false-positive done in the third trimester of pregnancy and take results.
+Numerous factors contribute to false-positive results.
 Maternal position is one of the most important factors to be considered during NST.
-It should be a part of practice guidelines, where the appropriate maternal position reduces test-related errors and falsepositive results.
+It should be a part of practice guidelines, where the appropriate maternal position reduces test-related errors and false-positive results.
 In most health centers, pregnant women are placed in a supine position during NST for reasons related to the ease of application.
-However, a supine position causes inferior vena cava compression that causes postural hypotension, interferes with fetal blood supply, and may lead to false non-reactive results.
+However, a supine position causes inferior vena cava compression that causes postural hypotension, interferes with fetal blood supply, and mav lead to false non-reactive results.
 Consequently, inappropriate decisions may be taken regarding the mode and time of delivery11.
 Therefore, the current study was conducted to determine the optimal maternal position that can be used during NST without any adverse effects on the mother and her fetus, which contributes to reduce the rate of unnecessary interventions.